opensearch-project/documentation-website/_integrations/index.md

 To add an integration, select the desired prepackaged assets.
 OpenSearch Integrations offers the following options: **Add** or **Try it**.
 The following image shows the **Try it** flow.
 ![integrations-observability-catalog.png](/images/integrations/integrations-observability-catalog.png)

-The **Available** dialog window allows filtering the list of integrations using the **Categories** dropdown menu, as shown in the following image:
+The **Available** dialog window allows you to filter the list of integrations using the **Categories** dropdown menu, as shown in the following image.

 ![cloud-integrations-filter.png]({{site.url}}{{site.baseurl}}/images/integrations/cloud-integrations-filter.png)